thunder/thunder-distribution/docs/contributing.md

 2. When Thunder is installed, make code update (with code update also configuration files will be updated, but not active configuration in the database)
 3. Execute update hooks if it's necessary (e.g. in a case when you have a module and/or core updates in your branch)
 4. Now is a moment to generate Thunder configuration update code.
-For that, we have provided the following drupal console command: `drush generate configuration-update`.
+For that, we have provided the following drush command:
+   `drush generate configuration-update`.
 That command should be executed and there is some information that has to be filled, like module name where all generated data will be saved (CUD file, checklist `update.yml` and update hook function).
 Then also information for checklist entry, like title, success message, and failure message.
 Command will generate CUD file and save it in `config/update` folder of the module, it